PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

     logMappedFrom: false
     frame4: false # since 5.5.0
     strategy: All # since 5.5.0
+    stalledWriteTimeout: 5 # since 5.5.0

 .. versionchanged:: 5.3.0 The aliases ``max_queued_entries``, ``reconnect_wait_time``, ``tagged_only``, ``async_connect``, ``log_queries``, ``log_responses``, ``export_types``, ``log_mapped_from`` have been introduced.

+.. versionchanged:: 5.5.0 The alias ``stalled_write_timeout`` has been introduced.

 An example of a ``protobuf_servers`` entry, which is a sequence of `ProtobufServer`_: